Kasper886/python-app-2-eks/README.md

 2. [EKSCTL](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)
 3. [KubeCTL](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)

+Also, you need it to deploy the application to EKS cluster.
 Then run the following command to "login" to your EKS cluster:

 aws eks update-kubeconfig --name clusterName --region AWS region